Press Release 2020

 National Conference Promotes Plant-based Nutrition to Prevent Disease

-Recognized experts in medicine, nutrition and behavior change will gather between July 24 and 27, 2020 to share evidence on best practices to prevent chronic disease, at the7th annual national nonprofit Plant-based Prevention Of Disease (P-POD) Conference, held at Eastern Michigan University, Ypsilanti, near Detroit’s international airport.
+Recognized experts in medicine, nutrition and behavior change will gather online July 24 through 26, 2020 to share evidence on best practices to prevent chronic disease, at the 7th annual national nonprofit Plant-based Prevention Of Disease (P-POD) Conference, held through virtual transmission to avoid coronavirus risk to participants.
 The P-POD nonprofit is committed to maintaining affordable registration costs, while never accepting any commercial funding, sponsorships or influence.

 According to the Centers for Disease Control, 90% of U.S. healthcare expenditures are attributed to chronic diseases, which account for 7 of the 10 leading causes of death.
 60% of U.S. adults suffer from at least one of these chronic diseases, overall responsible for over 1,700,000 deaths in one recent year.
 Yet, nearly all these Illnesses and their associated loss of life are preventable through dietary and lifestyle changes, which could save billions of dollars and improve quality of life immeasurably.
 Plant-based whole foods have long been associated with improved biomarkers of health, and those following vegan or close-to-vegan diets show lower rates of nearly every chronic disease.